piedraj/MuonValidation/README.md

 * [cms-PPD-PdmV-MCval](https://e-groups.cern.ch/e-groups/Egroup.do?egroupName=cms-PPD-PdmV-MCval)
 * [cms-PPD-PdmV-DATAval](https://e-groups.cern.ch/e-groups/Egroup.do?egroupName=cms-PPD-PdmV-DATAval)

+# Access rights

+* Ask the L2 Muon POG conveners to be included in the cms-muon-pog-people e-group, so you can access `/eos/user/c/cmsmupog`.
+* Ask the [PdmV conveners](cms-PPD-conveners-PdmV@cern.ch) for Muon data and MC write access in [ValDB](https://cms-pdmv.cern.ch/valdb/).

 # Never travel without a Grid certificate

 To connect to the CMS VOMS server you need to setup a Grid certificate at your lxplus `/home/.globus` area.
 All the necessary information to get a new Grid User certificate, copy it to lxplus and import it to a web browser, can be found in the [Chapter 5.1](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookStartingGrid) of the CMS WorkBook.
 The Grid certificate will be needed in your web browser to access pages such as RelVal and the Muon POG Validation web page.